subvertnormality/mosaic/README.md

 Think of a device as a either an internal norns sound engine powered by [n.b.](https://github.com/sixolet/nb/tree/main), or a representation of a MIDI device in your workspace.

 n.b. devices are picked up automatically.
 Simply install the desired mod, and pick from the device picker menu.
-Be careful not to overwhelm your norns by adding too many internal sound engineers.
+Be careful not to overwhelm your norns by adding too many internal sound engines to channels.

 Midi devices is primarily defined by attributes like MIDI destinations, device name, and CC MIDI destinations.
-While there are some ready-made device templates to get you started, trig lock destinations can be customized either directly on the norns or through a configuration file.
+While there are some ready-made device templates to get you started, trig lock destinations can be customized either directly on the norns or through using the `custom_device_map.lua` configuration file in the `user_config` folder.

+You can hide stock devices from the menu by commenting out it's entry in the `device_config.lua` file in the `user_config` folder.

+### Params

+Most devices in _Mosaic_ feature a set of params that alters either the quality of the sound or the trig in some way.
+These params can be trig locked.
+Trig locking is a powerful sequencer device seen on Elektron synthesizers.
+You can define a param's value per step, allowing for infinite variation of sounds.
+See the channel page section for details on how to assign and use params.

 ## Pages